 Frame + Seat: 26.6 lbs

-Now that we have covered all the fun stuff, let’s take a look at all the other great features that makes the UPPAbaby stollers such a great buy, no matter which one you get.
+Now that we have covered all the fun stuff, let’s take a look at all the other great features that make the UPPAbaby strollers such a great buy, no matter which one you get.

-UPPAbaby has really thought about this feature and give you almost everything you could possibly want in a stroller seat.
+UPPAbaby has really thought about this feature and gives you almost everything you could possibly want in a stroller seat.

 It adjusts to five different positions, including fully upright and full flat.
 So, you can lay it down if your young one needs a rest.
 Or adjust to the right angle for their size and age.